ljunggren/boozang-docs/README.md

 ###### Introducing data

-Start by defining a data variable in the data tab.
-For extraction of API data you typically want to use an Object.
+Start by defining a data variable in the data tab.For extraction of API data, you typically want to use an Object.
 The Object can be defined on the project, module, and test level.
 Add it to the test level if the data will only be used in the test case.
-Add it on module level if the data will be used across different tests in the module, but not on different modules.
+Add it on module level if the data will be used across different tests in the module but not on different modules.
 Add it on the project level if it will be used globally.

 ###### Assigning data